-All Performance Improvement/Patient Safety activities are reported to the Executive Committee and the SFGH PIPS Committee through annual reports and presentations.
+All Performance Improvement/Patient Safety activities are reported to the Executive Committee and the SPGHZSFG PIPS Committee through annual reports and presentations.
 Nursing specific quality improvement activities are also reported to the Nursing Quality Improvement Coordinating Committee.
-The Assault & Battery Review Board is anare important standing multidisciplinary committee_s-that is engaged in guide PIPS activitives in these critical areas.
-In addition, the Inpatient Steering Committee reviews relevant findings to disseminate them to clinical staffin an advisory capacity.
-The Department of Psychiatry's PIPS Program is fully integrated into the SFGH PIPS Program.
+The Assault & Battery Review Board is an important standing multidisciplinary committee that is engaged in PIPS activity.
+In addition, the Improvement Coordinating Committee.
+In addition, the Improvement Coordinating Committee.
+Staff meeting reviews relevant findings to disseminate them to clinical staff.
+The Department of Psychiatry's PIPS Program is fully integrated into the SPGHZSFG PIPS Program.